Chart Color Schemes

 Hackham - Onkaparinga Hills's median age exceeds the national pattern

-The median age in Hackham - Onkaparinga Hills is 40 years, similar to Greater Adelaide's average of 39 years, but somewhat older than Australia's median age of 38 years.
-The percentage of the population aged 65-74 is strong at 11.3%, compared to Greater Adelaide.
-Conversely, the 35-44 age group has a lower representation at 12.5%.
-According to post-2021 Census data, the 25 to 34 age group has increased from 12.3% to 13.8% of the population, while the 75 to 84 cohort has risen from 6.7% to 7.9%.
-However, the 65 to 74 age group has decreased from 12.3% to 11.3%.
-Population forecasts for 2041 suggest significant demographic changes in Hackham - Onkaparinga Hills.
-Notably, the 25 to 34 age group is projected to grow by 23%, adding 235 people and reaching a total of 1,256 from the current 1,020.
+The median age in Hackham - Onkaparinga Hills is 40 years, similar to Greater Adelaide's average of 39 years, and slightly older than Australia's median age of 38 years.
+The age group of 65-74 years has a strong representation at 11.3%, compared to Greater Adelaide, while the 35-44 age group is less prevalent at 12.5%.
+According to post-2021 Census data, the population aged 25 to 34 grew from 12.3% to 13.8%, and the 75 to 84 age group increased from 6.7% to 7.9%.
+Conversely, the 65 to 74 age group declined from 12.3% to 11.3%.
+Population forecasts for 2041 indicate significant demographic changes in Hackham - Onkaparinga Hills.
+The 25 to 34 age group is projected to grow by 23%, adding 235 people, reaching a total of 1,256 from the current 1,020.
 In contrast, the 65 to 74 age group shows minimal growth of just 4%, with an increase of 29 people.